php/php-langspec/spec/php-spec-draft.md

 deliberately a dynamic method with the same name as a visible one, the visible method might be added later.
-This name "duplication" is convenient when adding a dynamic method to a class without having to worry about a name clash with any method names that class inherits.)
+This name "duplication" is convenient when adding a dynamic method to a class without having to worry about a name clash with any method names that class inherits).

 While a method-name source token has a prescribed syntax, there are no restrictions on the spelling of the dynamic method name designated by